NocTech/Basic-Electrical-And-Electronic-Calculations-In-PowerShell/README.md

-# Electrical-And-Electronic-Calculations-In-PowerShell
+# Basic-Electrical-And-Electronic-Calculations-In-PowerShell
-Electrical and Electronic Calculations in PowerShell
+Basic Electrical and Electronic Calculations in PowerShell